In the Heights (film): Plot

 Usnavi de la Vega tells a group of children a story of Washington Heights.
 Ten years earlier, Usnavi is the owner of a bodega in the neighborhood.
-After chasing off street artist "Graffiti Pete", he introduces: Abuela Claudia, the neighborhood matriarch who raised him; Kevin Rosario, who runs a taxi company; Benny, Kevin's employee and Usnavi’s best friend; the beauty salon ladies Daniela, Carla, and Cuca; Sonny, Usnavi’s teenage cousin; and Vanessa, on whom Usnavi has a crush ("In The Heights").
+After chasing off street artist "Graffiti Pete", he introduces: Abuela Claudia, the neighborhood matriarch who raised him; Kevin Rosario, who runs a taxi company; Benny, Kevin's employee and Usnavi's best friend; the beauty salon ladies Daniela, Carla, and Cuca; Sonny, Usnavi's teenage cousin; and Vanessa, Usnavi's love interest ("In the Heights").

 Alejandro, an attorney and family friend, informs Usnavi that his late father's business in the Dominican Republic, which he dreams of reviving, is for sale.
 Kevin's daughter Nina returns from Stanford University.
 After seeing Benny ("Benny's Dispatch"), she tells her father she cannot afford tuition, but he brushes her off, telling her not to worry ("Breathe").

 Nina visits Daniela's salon, which is moving to the Bronx due to rising rents in Manhattan, where she reconnects with the ladies but reveals she has dropped out of Stanford ("No Me Diga").
 Vanessa submits a rental application downtown, where she dreams of becoming a fashion designer, but is rejected ("It Won't Be Long Now").
 She heads to the bodega, where Sonny asks her out for Usnavi.

 Sonny learns a lottery ticket the bodega sold has won $96,000.
 At the public pool, everybody in the neighborhood fantasizes about what they would do with the money ("96,000"), while the local piragüero laments losing business to a Mister Softee truck ("Piragua").
 Reminiscing about their childhood, Benny reassures Nina she is destined for greatness ("When You're Home").
-Usnavi talks to Sonny's father about letting Sonny come with him to the Dominican Republic, but Sonny's father implies he and Sonny are illegal immigrants and cannot leave.
+Usnavi talks to Sonny's father about letting Sonny come with him to the Dominican Republic, but Sonny's father implies he and Sonny are undocumented immigrants and cannot leave.

 Kevin reveals he has sold his business to pay for Nina's tuition, but she refuses the money, revealing the real reason she dropped out was the racism she experienced.
 Usnavi and Vanessa head to the salsa club for their date, but he is too nervous to dance with her.
 After multiple men dance with Vanessa, Usnavi tries to make her jealous by dancing with another woman ("The Club").
 The power goes out, and Sonny and Graffiti Pete illuminate the neighborhood with fireworks.
 Vanessa and Usnavi argue, and she rejects him ("Blackout").